Builders and Fly

 When you deploy an app on Fly, the app has to be assembled into a deployable image.
 That's the job that builders take on.

-There are two kinds of Fly builders - dockerfile, buildpacks, and image.
+There are three kinds of Fly builders - dockerfile, buildpacks, and image.

 The dockerfile builder is the default builder, invoked when there is a

-Dockerfile there are no build settings in the
+Dockerfile and there are no build settings in the

 fly.toml file.
 It looks for a